Housing & Neighbourhood Services

 - We will not be able to operate estate inspections at this time but residents can still contact the relevant Area Housing Manager to report issues or contact firstname.lastname@example.org and we will respond to this as appropriate based on resources available.

-- If you are a new tenant signing up for a property you will have a shortened sign up in the Civic Centre where you will be invited into an office on your own to sign your tenancy agreement and an officer will support you with this process via telephone.
+- If you are a new tenant signing up for a property you will have a shortened sign up in our office at Surrey Towers.
+You will receive a letter prior to the sign up with a list of Covid safety measures that will be in place, it is essential you follow any instructions we provide.
 We will then phone you within 28 days to ensure you have moved in and support you with any issues that have arisen since the start of your tenancy.

 The purpose of the Housing & Neighbourhood Services Team is to: